The Suncoast Barley Mashers is an American Homebrewers Association registered group.

 Guild members will conduct themselves in a manner that reflects positively upon the guild when wearing their official SBM shirt or otherwise officially representing the guild.
 Behaviors that reflect poorly upon the guild include, but are not limited to:

-When posting to the public SBM Facebook page, members will change the focus to their own Facebook account rather than posting as Suncoast Barley Mashers Guild, unless intending to post officially on behalf of the guild.
-Do not "Like" a Facebook post that was made by the guild account when posting as the guild account.
-Members should refrain from posting to the public page from a mobile device that does not allow them to change the focus to their personal account.
-Guild posts should use the term "we" instead of "I" since they represent the group.
-External events in which the guild is participating may be posted on the public Facebook page, but this page is not an advertising forum for other beer/brewing commercial ventures.
+PUBLIC FACEBOOK PAGE – External events in which the guild is participating may be posted on the public Facebook page, but this page is not an advertising forum for other beer/brewing commercial ventures.
 Advertising will be removed from the page and repeat offenders may be blocked.
-Most of the guild's meetings, brew days and educational activities are limited to guild members and invited guests, and so will not be posted on the public page in advance.
-Photos of guild events may be posted to the page following the event, but should be limited to photos that would not reflect negatively on the guild.
+Photos of guild events may be posted to the page following the event and should be limited to photos that would not reflect negatively on the guild.
 Public posts to thank guild supporters and host venues are encouraged.

-Discussions on the private guild page, along with documents and other files posted to that page are not to be disclosed or distributed to individuals who have not been granted access to the page.
-Potential members will not be granted access to the page during their trial period; access is only granted upon full membership.
+PRIVATE FACEBOOK PAGE - Discussions on the private guild page, along with documents and other files posted to that page are not to be disclosed or distributed to individuals who have not been granted access to the page.
 Discussions/polls relating to specific membership pledges/decisions will be deleted prior to adding the member to the page.
-Guild members are expected to view the private Facebook page at least weekly, and more frequent visits are highly recommended. members, announcements/hints/tips, impromptu guild gatherings and the ongoing interaction and camaraderie that sets this guild apart from many other home brew groups.
-The private page may be also used for official polling and decision-making.
 Members will be given a week to respond to official polls/votes, after which time anyone not voting will be considered to have abstained or cast a default vote, as specified in the original post.
-“Events” will be created on the private Facebook page to advertise (to members) and coordinate guild activities (face-to-face or electronic meetings, field trips, brew days, etc.) and to centralize discussion pertaining to the activity.
-The “event” will be created by whichever committee is organizing or coordinating the activity.
+Events will be created on the private Facebook page to advertise (to members) and coordinate guild activities (face-to-face or electronic meetings, field trips, brew days, etc.) and to centralize discussion pertaining to the activity.

-Email messages sent from the email@example.com account will only reflect the official view of the guild.
+EMAIL – Email messages sent from the email@example.com account will only reflect the official view of the guild.
 Messages will be signed by the member sending the email and "On behalf of Suncoast Barley Mashers" will appear on the line under the member's name.
 The member will also indicate any title/function within the group, if appropriate.
 A copy of sent and received email will remain in the account for at least six months if considered short-term and non-controversial (Example: coordination emails for an event or a thank-you email to a guild supporter), or indefinitely if related to ongoing guild business or "controversial" topics (example: complaint from a member or outside party).
-Although the Communication & Documents Committee monitors the email account and forwards messages to the appropriate committees or individuals, the committees/individuals are responsible for following through with communication relating to their areas of responsibility.

 In the event the Suncoast Barley Mashers guild disbands as an organization: